CortXplorer/Eltabbal_et-al/README.md

 * https://www.dropbox.com/s/goxcr5u331ls45t/SpontaneousECMDATA.mat?dl=0
 * https://www.dropbox.com/s/0jpo8qkq3ujyunq/SpontaneousPSD_10thFEB202.mat?dl=0

-After downloading all the files you need to download the MVGC_toolbox for granger causality script along with Chronux toolbox for oscillation analysis functions.
-The downloadable data are the CSD traces used for the analysis and for raw LFP data kindly contact us so we can provide you with it.
+After downloading all the files you need to download the MVGC_toolbox for granger causality (https://users.sussex.ac.uk/~lionelb/MVGC/html/mvgchelp.html) along with Chronux toolbox for oscillation analysis (http://chronux.org/).
+The available data are the single-trial traces of the current-source density (CSD) calculated by the laminar local field potential (cf. Happel et al., 2010; J Neurosci).
+Raw recording files (plx and mat format) can be obtained by the authors by request.

 ## Usage of the code and reproduction of figures:
 the following functions will help reproduce their corresponding figures